 Permit condition 1 included a waiver signed by the City and DPR.
-Regarding permit condition 2, CDP (No. 5-16-0632) authorizes the approved beach restoration project for a period of five years from the date of Commission action.
+Regarding permit condition 2, CDP No. 5-16-0632 authorizes the approved beach restoration project for a period of five years from the date of Commission action.
 After such time, the authorization for continuation and active management of the dune habitat shall cease, unless the applicants submit an amendment to this permit, or new CDP application to the Commission, and that amendment or permit is approved, thereby extending the time period for the project.
 The dune habitat created pursuant to the permit may remain in place.
 The third permit condition was met by the Implementation and Monitoring Plan and the Site Plan.
 Permit conditions 4 and 5 will be met throughout the duration of the project.

 Lastly, coordination and communications are ongoing with federal and state agencies with an interest in this project, beach management, and/or wildlife (e.g., US Fish and Wildlife Service).
 All annual reports for this project will be made publicly available on The Bay Foundation's (TBF) website: www.santamonicabay.org.
 For details on the implementation of the project in December 2016 and prior years of summary data, please reference the previous reports on TBF's website.
-Conversations about adaptive management such as supplemental seeding or fencing, which may require a permit amendment, are ongoing and may be applied for in Year 4.
+Conversations about adaptive management options are ongoing and may be considered in Year 5.